pwwang/biopipen/docs/processes.md

     - **args**
         - `cnvkit`: The executable of cnvkit.
 Default: 'cnvkit.py'
-        - `exbaits`: The bait file for exome-sequencing data.
+        - `baits` : The bait file for the regions you captured in the experiment.
         	- See https://github.com/AstraZeneca-NGS/reference_data/tree/master/hg19/bed
         - `accfile`: Directly use the access file.
 Default: generating from the reference file.
         	- See https://github.com/etal/cnvkit/tree/master/data